Suffering from a damp basement?

 Why do basements suffer from moisture problems more often?

-A basement typically struggles much more quickly or more frequently with moisture problems than any other room within your home.
-This is mainly due to the basement's underground location; because of this, various sources of moisture easily find their way into the basement:
+A basement typically encounters much faster or more frequent moisture problems than any other room within your home.
+This is mainly due to the basement's underground location, as a result, various sources of moisture easily find their way into the basement:

-Houses built before 1990, with brick walls, most often suffer from a damp to wet basement.
-We would like to emphasize that damp basements are not limited to older homes.
-Basements in recently built homes can also suffer.
-Poor ventilation can result in basement moisture even in the most modern homes.
+Houses built before 1990, with brick walls, most often suffer from damp to wet basements.
+We would like to stress that damp basements are not limited to older houses.
+Basements in recently built houses can also suffer from it.
+Poor ventilation can result in basement dampness even in the most modern homes.

-Basement moisture is always an annoying problem that is best addressed as soon as possible.
+Basement dampness is always an annoying problem that is best dealt with as soon as possible.
 After all, a damp basement does not come without consequences:

-So to avoid these negative consequences, it is appropriate to waterproof your damp basement.
-A benefit: you can expand the space where you can live in your home.
-Something that also increases the value of your home.
+To avoid these negative consequences, it makes sense to waterproof your damp basement.
+An added benefit: you create more usable living space in your home, which simultaneously increases the value of your property.

-Want to address basement moisture?
+Want to tackle basement moisture?
 Then first and foremost you need to know the cause.

 A damp basement can be caused by many factors.
-Each cause has its own method of control, making it very important to get a correct diagnosis.
+Each cause has its own method of control, so it is very important to get a correct diagnosis.

 In general, we can distinguish two categories of causes: moisture problems caused by infiltration and moisture problems that did not involve infiltration.